hwanggit/My-Caesar-Cipher/README.md

 # CaesarCipher.java
-Implemented a Caesar Cipher in JAVA for encryption (Testers Included).\n CREATED FOR UCSD CSE 8A 2017
+Implemented a Caesar Cipher in JAVA for encryption (Testers Included).# CREATED FOR UCSD CSE 8A 2017